-The multi-year CAMP Program has informed the design of IMs and CMS evaluations conducted by the Custodial Trust.
-The 2018 CAMP details the CAMP Program objectives and monitoring activities for the current year, and fulfills requirements of the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012).
-The 2018 groundwater and surface water CAMP is structured as follows:
+The 2019 CAMP details monitoring program objectives and activities for the current year, and fulfills requirements of the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012).
+The CAMP is structured as follows:

 - Section 1.0 Introduction; - Section 2.0 Remediation Phase Performance Monitoring Data Evaluation Program; - Section 3.0 Sampling Locations and Frequency; - Section 4.0 Sampling Methods; - Section 5.0 Sample Handling and Documentation; - Section 6.0 Laboratory Analytical Procedures and Reporting; and - Section 7.0 References.